silverstripe/silverstripe-userhelp-content/docs/en/01_Managing_your_website/00_Overview.md

 ## Publishing Bar

-The Publishing bar on the bottom of the page allows you to save, delete, publish (make publicly available) or add a page to a Campaign.
+The Publishing bar on the bottom of the page allows you to save, publish (make publicly available), unpublish (return to draft), unpublish and archive (remove from site tree) or add the page to a Campaign.

 ![SS4 Publishing Options (Draft Site/ Published Site)](/_images/publishing-options.png)